interlay/interlay.github.io/docs/guides/custom-fees.md

 Under the hood, the selected fee token (e.g., DOT) is swapped into the native token (e.g., INTR) to cover fees.

-You can now find a select option on every transaction form across the dapp.
+You can select the fee token on every transaction via a "Fee token" selector on each part of the app where you can make a transaction.

 ![Custom Fees Select](../_assets/img/guide/custom-fees-select.png)